jgarciasm/espressif-product-catalog/README.md

 - Searching for and view all Espressif product catalog.

 ## Additional functionalities:
-- Validation of empty input data
+- Validation of empty input data.
 - Validation of existing products.
 - Complete text search in real time while typing.
 - Sort by every column.